How Canadians pay for things

 From cash to contactless cards—what’s in our wallets?

 As the central bank and sole issuer of bank notes in Canada, the Bank of Canada needs to stay on top of payment trends.
 Every four years, we reach out to Canadians to ask them how they pay for things.

 Canadians are shifting away from cash

-Our latest survey, conducted in 2017 and published last winter, shows that paying with cash continues to decline, both in the number of transactions and in their value.
+Our 2017 survey shows that paying with cash continues to decline, both in the number of transactions and in their value.